EnterpriseDB/tpa/docs/misc-troubleshooting.md

 Tags in the test role are `repmgr,postgres,barman,pgbench`

-Note - when specifying multiple tags, they should be comma delimited, with no spaces - e.g.
+Note that when specifying multiple tags, they should be comma delimited, with no spaces; for example:

 ```
 [tpa]$ tpaexec test <clustername> --skip-tags barman,pgbench